microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``dot`` : performs dot product of two vectors, each containing floats or integers.
 If the two parameters are vectors of floats, we use SPIR-V's ``OpDot`` instruction to perform the translation.
-If the two parameters are vectors of integers, we multiply corresponding vector elementes using ``OpIMul`` and accumulate the results using ``OpIAdd`` to compute the dot product.
+If the two parameters are vectors of integers, we multiply corresponding vector elements using ``OpIMul`` and accumulate the results using ``OpIAdd`` to compute the dot product.
 - ``mul``: performs multiplications.
 Each argument may be a scalar, vector,